This post was updated in April 2025

 Living quarters

 La Pedrera’s apartment is furnished, giving a great insight into how people lived and decorated their abodes in this era.
-Wandering from room to room disorientates most as the layout follows the curve of the round patio which is so unusual in any construction.
+Wandering from room to room disorients most as the layout follows the curve of the round patio, which is so unusual in any construction.
 Subtle and brilliant, it does, however, miss that immediate first impression, the wow factor of Casa Batlló.

-OUR TIP: Both living quarters exhibition spaces can feel quite cramped when busy so try to catch the late evening visits (about 1.5 hours before closing time).
+OUR TIP: Both living quarters and exhibition spaces can feel quite cramped when busy, so try to catch the late evening visits (about 1.5 hours before closing time).

 The Attic

 Casa Milà’s loft has bare ribbed walls and ceilings made from red brick, immediately creating a warm and relaxed atmosphere.
-It’s an enormous space and is dotted with small windows so one does not feel boxed in or stuffy.
-Excellent models, videos, charts, furniture and more give the visitor a fantastic insight into all of Gaudi’s work, a display that Casa Batlló lacks.
+It’s an enormous space and is dotted with small windows, so one does not feel boxed in or stuffy.
+Excellent models, videos, charts, furniture, and more give visitors a fantastic insight into all of Gaudí’s work, a display that Casa Batlló lacks.

 OUR TIP: One exhibit not to be missed in Casa Milà’s rafters is the hanging chain model of Colonia Güell.
 It explains Gaudí’s genius by looking in the mirror below.